apache/celix/.devcontainer/README.md

 This directory contains a [DevContainer](https://containers.dev) setup for developing Apache Celix inside a container.

-While Apache Celix can be built using CMake with APT-installed dependencies or using Conan with Conan-installed/built dependencies, this DevContainer setup currently only supports building Celix using Conan.
+Although Apache Celix can be built using CMake with APT-installed dependencies or Conan with Conan-installed/built dependencies, this DevContainer setup currently only supports Conan.

 Please note, the DevContainer setup is not broadly tested and might not work on all systems.
-It has been tested on Ubuntu 23.10.
+It has been tested on Ubuntu 23.10 and Fedora 40.

 ## VSCode Usage

-VSCode has built-in support for development containers.
-Simply start VSCode using the Celix workspace folder, and you will be prompted to open the workspace in a container.
+VSCode has built-in support for DevContainers.
+Simply launch VSCode using the Celix workspace folder, and you will be prompted to open the workspace in a container.

-VSCode will ensure that your host `.gitconfig` file, `.gnupg` directory, and SSH agent forwarding are available in the container.
+VSCode ensures that your host `.gitconfig` file, `.gnupg` directory, and SSH agent forwarding are available in the container.

 ## CLion Usage

-CLion does not have built-in support for DevContainers and is not fully supported at this time.
-Instead, you can use remote development via SSH with CLion.
+At the time of writing this readme, CLion does not fully support DevContainers, but there is some support focusing on Docker.
+Using a container and remote development via SSH with CLion works.

-To start a container with SSHD running and interactively set up `.gitconfig`, `.gnupg`, and SSH agent forwarding, use the `.devcontainer/run-dev-container.sh` script.
+To start developing in a container with build a CevContainer image using the `build-devcontainer-image.sh` script and then start a container with SSHD running and interactively set up `.gitconfig`, `.gnupg`, and SSH agent forwarding, using the `.devcontainer/run-dev-container.sh` script:
-Before using this script, you must build a `celix-conan-dev` image.

 ```bash
 cd ${CELIX_ROOT}